 When research subjects are assigned to different arms or otherwise undergo differing interventions, procedures, or exposures, the evaluation of risk and benefit should be made for each subject group (ie, "component analysis").
+This is especially important when a subset of subjects will have no possibility of direct benefit but will be exposed to greater than minimal risks.

-7.4.1.1 Scientific or Scholarly Review
+Scientific or Scholarly Review